rsbohn/waffle8/docs/pdp8-programmer-guide.md

 - **Word size:** 12-bit words, octal notation everywhere (`0oXXXX` implied).
 - **Memory map:** 4K words per field; the core ROM occupies addresses `6700–7777`.
+- **Wall clock:** Reading memory address `07760` yields the host's minutes-since-midnight (local time, masked to 12 bits).
+Treat it as read-only; writes have no effect on the reported value.
 - **Auto-increment registers:** Locations `0010–0017` **pre-increment** automatically when used indirectly.
 For string processing, initialize the pointer to `string_address - 1` so the first access increments to the correct start.